thuanphat03/Unlearn-PIU-FR/README.md

 📊 **3.
 Final Score**

-Holistic Unlearning Metric: Final Score combines model utility and forgetting performance into a single score.
+Final Score: combines model utility and forgetting performance into a single score.
 It is calculated as a weighted sum, with λ (lambda) controlling the trade-off between accuracy and forgetting.
 Specifically, score range is 0 (worst) → 1 (best), where higher values indicate better unlearning while preserving utility.

 ⏳ **4.
 Practical Usability**